oie-mines-paristech/ADEME_scenarios_premise/README.md

 The user can couple each French scenario with a global scenario (IAM) provided by premise.
 The available IAM scenarios provided by premise can be explored [`here`](https://premisedash-6f5a0259c487.herokuapp.com/).\
 The choice of IAM scenario is under the responsability of the user of this repository.
 However, the authors highlight the facts that :
-* the French scenarios modeled target French carbon neutrality in 2050 (at territorial scale, not footprint).
+* all the French scenarios modeled target French carbon neutrality in 2050 (at territorial scale, not footprint).
 * the absolute impacts of French prospective energy markets highly depends on the IAM scenario chosen.

 The authors also strongly advice :
 * to read [`premise documentation on how to choose IAM scenarios`](https://premise.readthedocs.io/en/latest/introduction.html#choosing-the-right-iam)
 * to read 'Recommendations for an informed and responsible use of Integrated Assessment Models in prospective LCA', ([`Paris et al., 2026`](https://link.springer.com/article/10.1007/s11367-026-02659-4))
-* to keep in mind the key limitations of using IAMs presented in ([`de Bortoli et al., 2025`](https://doi.org/10.1016/j.rser.2025.115924)) and in premise documentation on that topic [`here`](https://github.com/polca/premise#disclaimer-on-the-use-of-iam-based-scenarios-in-premise)
+* to keep in mind the key limitations of using IAMs presented in ([`de Bortoli et al., 2025`](https://doi.org/10.1016/j.rser.2025.115924)) and in premise documentation  [`here`](https://github.com/polca/premise#disclaimer-on-the-use-of-iam-based-scenarios-in-premise)

 How is the repository organized ?